M 1:30-3 pm; Th 3-4 pm; & by appointment

 In addition, in the cultural studies program, he has participated in an interdisciplinary course, Perspectives on Justice in American Culture, and offered a Core seminar, The American Dream: An Intercultural Perspective.
 Newhall was the original director of the Multicultural Summer Institute and has served as associate dean of the College, faculty council president, and director of the Core Program.

-Professor Newhall has been the recipient of the Donald R. Loftsgordon Memorial Award for Outstanding Teaching and the Linda and Tod White Teaching Prize for Outstanding Teaching.
+Professor Newhall has been the recipient of the Donald R. Loftsgordon Memorial Award for Outstanding Teaching, the Linda and Tod White Teaching Prize for Outstanding Teaching, and the Janosik-Sterling Award for Service to the College.